SpiNNakerManchester/SpiNNaker_PDP2/README.md

-Work on this repository started as part of the project 'PDP-squared: Meaningful PDP language models using parallel distributed processors', conducted in collaboration with researchers from the School of Psychology at The University of Manchester.
+Work on this repository started as part of the project 'PDP-squared: Meaningful PDP language models using parallel distributed processors', conducted in collaboration with researchers from the Department of Psychology at The University of Manchester.
 The project was supported by EPSRC (the UK Engineering and Physical Sciences Research Council) under grant EP/F03430X/1.
 Ongoing development has been supported by the EU ICT Flagship Human Brain Project under Grants FP7-604102, H2020-720270,